99003779/N_8_MiniProject/MiniProject_C/4_TestPlanAndOutput/README.md

      if any function is not selected show message and ask to select a function

-     Test case for Numerical Convertion
+                                      #Test case for Numerical Convertion

+  Binary to decimal

      ![Test case-page0001](https://user-images.githubusercontent.com/78890690/107762384-f3cd5c80-6d52-11eb-8b0b-0214e122248f.jpg)